EliasWheatfall/SterlingEngineOne/_posts/2023-11-03-Evaluation-and-Analysis.md

 {: .subtext}
 Figure (4): Graph of Pressure Vs Angle

 Another step of our analysis was to understand the pressure our system was experiencing.
-The Cylinder Assembly is made from glass, so the limiting working pressure of the system is --.
-The graph above displays that we will experience a max pressure of 0.7 MPa, delivering a factor of safety of ---.
+The Cylinder Assembly is made from glass, so the limiting working pressure of the system is 100psi.
+The graph above displays that our maximum pressure will be under that limit.

 ![A3](https://eliaswheatfall.github.io/StirlingEngineOne/assets/TLC.png){: .center-image width="600" }